 - Walk in Beauty: Seeing Our Planet through the Eyes of Love, by Cynthia Greb

 This book is a photographic essay which celebrates the glory of the natural world.
 It was created at the urging of several friends who marvel at the beauty I have been blessed to witness these past several years.
 Interspersed throughout are poetic snippets of spiritual encouragement.
 The reader is encouraged to celebrate, be in gratitude, rest, and be at peace.
 It is ideal as a gift for a friend or oneself.

 This book is a compendium of essays and stories around the theme of grief and the unexpected moments of grace that can accompany the painful times of sorrow and exhaustion–both before and after the death of a loved one.

 - DOA: Death, Oneness, and the Afterlife, by Cynthia Greb

 This book was inspired by a talk I gave in March 2016 called “Death, Dreams, and the Afterlife.”
-It details my experiences with the death of both parents, several friends, relatives, and clients over the course of just a few years.
+It details my experiences with the death of both parents, plus several friends, relatives, and clients over the course of just a few years.
 As I was processing all this death, I found that my interest in the afterlife grew tremendously.
 I began reading everything I could get my hands on, I collected stories from friends and acquaintances and I even met with a couple mediums for the first time ever.
 The result of all this is a melange of real-life experience with one of life’s greatest transitions, many mystical experiences and sacred dreams after loved ones have left this plane, and information about how death is handled in other traditions around the world.
 This compelling book will, no doubt, pique your own curiosity about the age-old frontier of death and the afterlife.